kossiitkgp/docs/community/code-of-conduct.md

 Cons, if you follow the above statement line by line :- Classifying someways as direct and someways as indirect is itself filled with bias.
 Some seemingly indirect ways can bring more people to open source than seemingly direct ways.
 So the above statement should be taken as guideline, and not limit the team to experiment with new things.
 This guideline is just there to avoid unnecessary conflicts/misunderstanding/politicisation etc of our workspace and digress too much from our goal.

-Nitpicking replies/comments/reactions based on based on team member’s  gender/sexual preferences/political opinions should be strictly avoided.
+Nitpicking replies/comments/reactions based on team member’s  gender/sexual preferences/political opinions should be strictly avoided.

-**Example :- A person with a mission to uplift and empower women technocrats can seem as intentional favouring to achieve and fulfill personal desires.
-Now thinking in this way, my intentions are good, so it doesn’t matter what other people think is not acceptable.
+**Example :- A person with a mission to uplift and empower women technocrats can seem, as intentional favouring to achieve and fulfill personal desires.
+Now thinking in this way, my intentions are good, so it doesn’t matter what other people think about me, is not acceptable.
 It does matter and your actions affect the whole organisation.
 It’s a good cause, but the way and place might not be appropriate.**